A leisurely walk for a Taranaki father and his 20-month-old daughter turned into a search and rescue mission.

 The pair left Davies Track, on the Kaitake Range, about 11am and the alarm was raised at 1.20pm.

-They were found by a search and rescue dog at 4pm, after having mobile phone contact with the search and rescue team.
+They were found by a search and rescue dog at 4pm, after making mobile phone contact with the search and rescue team.

-Senior Sergeant Matt Prendergast said the father and daughter were uninjured when search and rescue arrived.
+Senior Sergeant Matt Prendergast said the father and daughter were uninjured when found.